John Barclay (rugby union): Career

 Barclay missed Scotland's 2013 summer tour to South Africa due to requiring surgery.
 He started the 2013–14 season with the Scarlets and was part of the Scotland squad for the 2013 Autumn Internationals, winning a cap against South Africa at Murrayfield on 17 November 2013, when he came on as a substitute on 64 minutes.

-Barclay missed inclusion for the 2014 Six Nations squad despite many believing Scotland lacked a traditional openside flanker.
-Following the appointment of Vern Cotter as Scotland coach, Barclay was not included in any of his Scotland squads in the first year, including Cotter's first Six Nations.
+Barclay missed inclusion for the 2014 Six Nations squad.
+Following the appointment of Vern Cotter as Scotland coach, Barclay was not included in any of his squads.
 However, he was picked in the wider 2015 World Cup training squad and earned his first cap since 2013 in the second warm-up match against Italy in August 2015.
 Although omitted from the final World Cup squad, Barclay was once again included in the Scotland squad for the 2016 Six Nations Championship and started the first four games at blindside flanker, scoring a try in the win over Italy.

 In the opening match of the 2017 Six Nations Championship, Barclay was a second-half substitute in Scotland's victory over Ireland at Murrayfield.
 He started the following week against France, in a game that saw captain Greig Laidlaw get injured.
 Barclay assumed the captaincy for the final three games of the championship, which included a win over Wales for the first time in ten years.
 Scotland ended the campaign with three wins from five.

-On 17 November 2017, it was announced that he had signed a two-year contract with Edinburgh Rugby from the start of the 2018–19 season, however a ruptured Achilles tendon delayed his debut until March 2019.
+On 17 November 2017, it was announced that he had signed a two-year contract with Edinburgh Rugby from the start of the 2018–19 season; however, a ruptured Achilles tendon delayed his debut until March 2019.

 On 4 December 2019, Barclay announced his retirement from international rugby, after winning 76 caps and playing in 3 World Cups.

 On 22 April 2020, Edinburgh's coach confirmed that Barclay's contract would not be renewed.
-Barclay had played fourteen matches for Edinburgh- this low number of appearances being due to a combination of injuries and international duties.
+Barclay had played only fourteen matches for Edinburgh due to a combination of injuries and international duties.
 In June, he spoke of having a desire to continue playing rugby, despite the shutdown from the coronavirus pandemic reducing any prospects of recruitment within club rugby.
 On 15 August 2020, Barclay announced his retirement from professional rugby.
-After retiring he is now a pundit covering all Scotland games actively.
+After retiring he is now a pundit.